Do you like short stories?

 “OK,” said Dave.
-“What you do it find someone – anyone – and write on the bottom of the piece of paper on his or her back a quality you associate with them.
-Use no more than three words.
-Then fold it over so that no-one else can see it and secure it it with the paper clip.
+“What you do is find someone – anyone – and write on the bottom of the piece of paper on his or her back a quality you associate with them.
+Use no more than a few words.
+Then fold it over so that no-one else can see it and secure it with the paper clip.
 Then find someone else and do it again – rolling the piece of paper up again.”
-Dave showed them an example of one that he had done earlier.
+Dave showed them an example of one that he had made earlier.
 “Make sure you don’t write too big so as to leave plenty of room for everyone… oh, and you can only write on anyone once!
-There are twelve of you, so leave room for twelve lines… remember no more than three words.”
+There are twelve of you, so leave room for twelve lines… remember no more than a few words.”

 Evelyn was feeling down.
 She was a musician – a pretty good musician.
 So good that she had recently auditioned for a performing arts college – a place where she had always hoped to get into from being thirteen.
 Her parents were dead keen on it, too.
-But she had fluffy it – well, not exactly fluffed it.
-She was simply turned down.
+But she had fluffed it – well, not exactly fluffed it, she was simply turned down.
 Turned down!
 The interviewer said that they were pleased with what they heard, but it was not quite what they wanted.
-She recommended that Evelyn applied the following year.
+She recommended that Evelyn applied again the following year.
 Evelyn was gutted.
 That was two weeks ago and now this.

-The game began.
+The ‘game’ began.
 She looked around and found someone that had a blank sheet on his back.
-Rog had been kind to her, so she wrote: “kind and gentle” on his back and was just pinning up his paper when she felt someone write something on her back.
+Rog had been kind to her, so she wrote: “kind and gentle” and was just pinning up his paper when she felt someone write something on her back.
 She couldn’t see who it was.
-Then in fron of her, she saw Evelyn.
+Then in front of her, she saw Evelyn.
 Her back was free.
 Skye liked Evelyn.
 Once when they were on a picnic she had waited for her while everyone else had finished and were up playing with a football.
-Evelyn had just talked while she chomped and Evelyn had thought that was nice.
+Evelyn had just talked while she chomped and Skye had thought that was nice.
 She wanted to write ‘patient’ but she could remember how to spell it.
 In the end she guessed and wrote, “payshunt”.

 The game continued until everyone had written on everyone else’s back.
 Then Dave sat them all down in a circle and asked if they would like to see what people had written.
-They could just take them home if they didn’t want to look now.
+They could just take the papers home if they didn’t want to look now.

 “No time like the present,” said John, who was popular and couldn’t wait to see what nice things people had to say about him.
 Soon everyone was looking at their papers.
 Evelyn began to cry.
 Instinctively, Skye put her arm around her shoulders.
 “It’s alright Evelyn.
 What have they said?
 Is it all wrong?”